-A. Project Narrative: This narrative should be a separate Word document that is no longer than ten pages and must: be single-spaced, be type written, have consecutively numbered pages, use black type not smaller than 12 characters per one inch, and be printed on one side only of standard size 8-1/2" x 11" paper.
+A. Project Narrative: This narrative should be a separate Word document that is no longer than ten pages for each of the three components for a total of 30 pages: ORAP: \$300,000 for Implementation of the Affordable Care Act Training and Technical Assistance; ODSCT: \$600,000 Conduct Affordable Care Act/IHCIA Education and Outreach Training and Technical Assistance; and OUIHP: \$143,923 is set aside for a sub award to implement the Affordable Care Act/IHCIA outreach, training and technical assistance for Urban Indian organizations.
+Project narrative must: be single-spaced, be type written, have consecutively numbered pages, use black type not smaller than 12 characters per one inch, and be printed on one side only of standard size 8-1/2" x 11" paper.

 Be sure to succinctly answer all questions listed under the evaluation criteria (refer to Section V.1, Evaluation criteria in this announcement) and place all responses and required information in the correct section (noted below), or they will not be considered or scored.
-These narratives will assist the Objective Review Committee (ORC) in becoming more familiar with the grantee's activities and accomplishments prior to this possible grant award.
-If the narrative exceeds the page limit, only the first ten pages will be reviewed.
-The 10-page limit for the narrative does not include the work plan, standard forms, table of contents, budget, budget justifications, narratives, and/or other appendix items.
+These narratives will assist the Objective Review Committee (ORC) in becoming more familiar with the grantee's activities and accomplishments prior to this grant award.
+If the narrative exceeds the page limit, only the first ten pages of each component will be reviewed.
+The ten-page limit for each component of the narrative does not include the work plan, standard forms, table of contents, budget, budget justifications, narratives, and/or other appendix items.